 Sometimes life comes at you fast.
 Just a few weeks ago, we were making a list of pros and cons to downsizing our home.
 Now, we’re stunned to have accepted an offer.
-I’ll share with you the house selling process we went through to move from decision to sale in under four weeks.
+I’ll share with you the house selling process we used to sell our house fast – and for a great price!

 Now, I wouldn’t necessarily recommend this timeline to anyone.
 Certainly not to two educators in the busiest most stressful time of the school year.
 Instead, I share our process to help you consider how you might approach selling your home.
 Hopefully, you can do it at a more relaxed pace.

 Note: The use of “sale” in the title does not mean closing.
 Rather, I use it to signify acceptance of a credible offer.
 There are still several process steps to complete, many of which are outside our control to complete.

 Since we discovered financial independence and first mapped out our plan, we’ve considered selling our house many times.
 Every time, we decided that its cost was worth the extra time we’d need to work to afford it.
 We loved our house and where we lived even though we knew it was too large and a financial drag.